-When the Viet Cong began its assault on Pleime camp in the evening of October 19, General Vinh Loc was commanding Than Phong 6 operation in Bong Son.
-He was of the same opinion of the American high ranking military that Pleime was only a lure and Bong Son was the target (G3/IFFV 10201650H):
+When the Viet Cong began its assault on Pleime camp on the evening of October 19, General Vinh Loc was commanding Than Phong 6 operation in Bong Son.
+He agreed with the American high ranking military that Pleime was only a lure and Bong Son was the target (G3/IFFV 10201650H):

 G3 Journal/IFFV recorded various contributions of General Vinh Loc in the Pleime campaign (G3/IFFV):

 General Kinnard demonstrated an arrogant character.
-He considered himself to be the most competent in air mobile assault tactic.
+He considered himself to be the most competent in the airmobile assault tactic.
 He objected vehemently to General Westmoreland who wanted to separate the three brigades of the 1st Air Cavalry Division and used them to reinforced far apart regions (Cochran):

 General Kinnard made known of his veiled power grabbing in following terms in his report (Pleiku, page 16)

 It was fortunate that Colonel Hieu did not let General Kinnard spring into rescuing Pleime camp by helicopters because those air cavalry helicopters would be undoubtedly shot down by the Viet Cong anti-aircraft well positioned around the camp (Why Pleime) :